philip-ndikum/TemporalScope/CONTRIBUTING.md

 - **Content**: The documentation is written in Markdown and stored in the `docs` directory.
 - **API Documentation**: API references are automatically generated using the [mkdocstrings](https://mkdocstrings.github.io/) extension, which extracts information directly from the code's docstrings.
 - **Reference Pages**: The script `scripts/gen_ref_pages.py` dynamically generates API reference pages during each build, enabling fully automated and hands-off API documentation.

+Documentation is hosted on [Read the Docs](https://readthedocs.org/projects/temporalscope/) and is automatically updated with each commit to the main branch.
+PRs also provide a preview of the documentation changes.

 ---